EvgeniyShlyakhtin/telegram-channel-saver/README.md

 - Filter messages with media
 - View user's last messages

+### Export Features

+- Export all messages from a channel to a text file
+- Export messages from a specific user in a channel
+- Channel statistics display (message count, media count, user count)
+- Formatted export with original timestamps, user information, and replies
+- Automatic file naming with channel ID, channel name, and timestamp
+- Export files stored in 'exports' directory

 ## Data Storage

 All data is stored locally in JSON format: